 But by the end of the week it was also one of the most invigorating times of my life.
 There were many skaters there that year from many different countries.
 I did a very short routine in the gala with some spirals, and years after people told me that they still remember that nice moment when a South African came and did that.

 I was the only South African ever to have attended any of the international camps as far as I know.
-I don’t think the international Mishin camps still exist, but it was an experience like nothing South African skaters could imagine.
 We had four to seven hours a day of training, some on ice, some off-ice, ballet classes, other dance or stretch or fitness classes, and a public gala at the end of each week.
-The discipline and manners of the skaters and the hard work was incredible.”Don’t be afraid!”, “Eat the ice!”, “If you fall you fall”, etc. Mishin himsel
+The discipline and manners of the skaters and the hard work was incredible.”Don’t be afraid!”, “Eat the ice!”, “If you fall you fall”, etc. Mishin himself.

 The first thing people think when they see someone they think is beautiful or achieving something is – you must have been born with all of that, lots of money, talent and beauty.
 I wouldn’t say I started off with any of those things.
-Its more of a bi-product of growth in character.
 What it takes is courage, hope, perseverance.
 Fire.
 I have seen many skaters who have had skating training served to them on a sliver platter since they were small, and they aren’t amazing.
 They take it for granted.
 Its what you make of it.
 How you do it.
 Life enrichment, dance training and music are what made my skating different and special to me.
 I was never spoon fed, I did my own choreography, designed and put together own outfits, and did my own music.